Varjovaras/pngme-implementation/README.md

 # pngme implementation
-This is a simple implementation of the [pngme](https://jrdngr.github.io/pngme_book/introduction.html/)
+This is a simple implementation of the [pngme](https://jrdngr.github.io/pngme_book/introduction.html/) intermediate rust project